PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

 * `adminId`: Ceph client ID that is capable of creating images in the pool.
   Default is "admin".
 * `adminSecretName`: Secret Name for `adminId`.
 This parameter is required.
-  The provided secret must have type "kubernetes.io/rbd".
+  The provided secret must have type "PlaidCloud.io/rbd".
 * `adminSecretNamespace`: The namespace for `adminSecretName`.
 Default is "default".
 * `pool`: Ceph RBD pool.
 Default is "rbd".
 * `userId`: Ceph client ID that is used to map the RBD image.
 Default is the same as `adminId`.
 * `userSecretName`: The name of Ceph Secret for `userId` to map RBD image.
 It must exist in the same namespace as PVCs.
 This parameter is required.
-  The provided secret must have type "kubernetes.io/rbd", for example created in this
+  The provided secret must have type "PlaidCloud.io/rbd", for example created in this
   way:

     ```shell
-    kubectl create secret generic ceph-secret --type="kubernetes.io/rbd" \
+    kubectl create secret generic ceph-secret --type="PlaidCloud.io/rbd" \
       --from-literal=key='QVFEQ1pMdFhPUnQrSmhBQUFYaERWNHJsZ3BsMmNjcDR6RFZST0E9PQ==' \
       --namespace=kube-system
     ```
 * `userSecretNamespace`: The namespace for `userSecretName`.
-* `fsType`: fsType that is supported by kubernetes.
+* `fsType`: fsType that is supported by PlaidCloud.
 Default: `"ext4"`.
 * `imageFormat`: Ceph RBD image format, "1" or "2".
 Default is "2".
 * `imageFeatures`: This parameter is optional and should only be used if you set `imageFormat` to "2".
 Currently supported features are `layering` only.